Lynkestis: Lynkestian kingdom

+Classical era

 A nominal confederacy between Lynkestis and the Upper Macedonian regions of Elimeia, Orestis and Pelagonia as well as Lower Macedonia (Pieria and Bottiaea) was created during the reign of Alexander I of Macedon (c.
-495-454 B.C.).
+495–454 B.C.).
 Arrhabaeus entered into conflict with Perdiccas II of Macedon.
 During the Peloponnesian War, a coalition of Lynkestians under Arrhabaeus and Illyrians defeated the joined forces of the Macedonian king Perdiccas II, who had wanted to invade Lynkestis, and the Spartan leader Brasidas, at the Battle of Lyncestis in 423 BC.
 Besides Brasidas' forces, Perdiccas' faction was supported by Chalcidians, however the campaign against Lynkestis was a disaster because of Macedonian incompetence, resulting in the end of Brasidas' alliance with Perdiccas.
 A pacification between Arrhabaeus and Perdiccas was started by Athenians.
 Perdiccas was interested in peace with Lynkestis due to his recent defeat in the Lynkestian campaign, the Lynkestian-Illyrian collaboration, and his new enmity with Brasidas.
-On the other hand Arrhabaeus was interested in peace with the Argeads to avert future invasions of his realm by Macedon.
+On the other hand, Arrhabaeus was interested in peace with the Argeads to avert future invasions of his realm by Macedon.

 In 413 Perdiccas's son Archelaus obtained the throne of Macedon, and he evidently continued his father's conflict against the Lynkestians, probably involving Illyrians.
-The Macedonian king undertook a war against the Lynkestian Arrhabaeus and his Illyrian or Lynkestian-Illyrian ally, Sirras.
+The Macedonian king undertook a war against the Lynkestian Arrhabaeus and his Illyrian or Lynkestian ally, Sirras.
 Seeking help from the king of Elimeia, the marriage of Archelaus' eldest daughter with the king of Elimeia ensured a solid Upper Macedonian ally for Archelaus' war against Arrhabaeus and Sirras.
 Additionally, Archelaus made general ameliorations to the military and reinforced the borders of his kingdom, which apparently held the Illyrians momentarily at bay.

 The Illyrians (or an Illyrian-Lynkestian coalition) under king Bardylis invaded Macedon in 393 BC, reaching Lower Macedonia as far as the Thermaic Gulf.
 They expelled the Macedonian king Amyntas III out of Macedonia, and a puppet king, Argaeus II, who may have been a Lynkestian ruler, was appointed to the throne of Macedon.
 After two years, with the aid of Thessalians, Amyntas retook the throne of Macedon.
 Another possible Illyrian invasion of Macedon occurred around mid 380s.
 Amyntas retained his throne, but had to pay tribute to Bardylis.

 After Bardylis' victory against Perdiccas III of Macedon in 360 BC Lynkestis was annexed or retained by the Illyrian king.